PlayerZ3R0/ECE410_S25/README.md

-This repository will hold of my work while taking the ECE 410 (winter 2025) course at PSU.
+This repository will hold all of my work while taking the ECE 410 (winter 2025) course at PSU.